Ab initio methods for polariton chemistry: Cavity QED Coupled Cluster (QED-CC)

 Haugland, Schäfer, Ronca, Rubio and Koch used QED-CCSD-1, QED-DFT, and QED full CI to model the effects of vacuum fluctuations on nature of intermolecular interactions.\cite{Koch21_094113} Not surprisingly, QED-HF and QED-DFT do not provide good descriptions of intermolecular interactions in a cavity, particularly for van der Waals interactions.
 Additional notable observations include an $R^{-3}$ contribution to van der Waals interactions (which display $R^{-6}$ dependence in the absence of a cavity), stemming from electron-photon correlations, and an apparently infinite distance over which cavity-embedded molecules remain correlated, which results from the dipole self-energy contribution to the interaction energy.
 It should be noted that the coupling strength employed in this study was quite large: $\lambda = 0.1$ a.u., which, assuming a single cavity mode, corresponds to an effective mode volume of $\approx 0.2$ nm$^3$.
 The authors correctly note that, at the mean-field level, multiple modes polarized along the same axis can be treated as a single effective mode with coupling strength, $\lambda_{\rm eff}^2 = \sum_i \lambda_i^2$.
 Even so, some conclusions regarding long-range correlation effects involve inter-molecule distances on the order of hundreds of \AA, which seems inconsistent with such large coupling strengths.
 More recently, Philbin, Haugland, Ghosh, Ronca, Chen, Narang, and Koch\cite{Koch22_arXiv:2209.07956} used machine learning (ML) techniques to learn intermolecular potentials for cavity-embedded dimers of H$_2$ molecules, which were treated using QED-CCSD-1 plus two-photon creation operators (termed QED-CCSD-12-SD1 in that work) and QED full CI with up to five photon creation operators (QED-FCI-5).
 Interestingly, comparisons between QED-CCSD-1 and QED-CCSD-12-SD1 revealed that two-photon transitions are crucial for recovering the correct sign on interaction energies for H$_2$ molecules separated by large distances; QED-CCSD-12-SD1 and QED-FCI-5 predict these interactions to be attractive, while QED-CCSD-1 predicts a repulsive interaction.
 Given machine-learned potentials, path integral molecular dynamics simulations on hundreds of cavity embedded molecules revealed that cavity-modified van der Waals interactions result in orientational order not seen in cavity-free simulations.
-An important caveat to note, though, is that these authors used potentials learned for large single-molecule coupling strengths ($\lambda = 0.1$ a.u.), which may not be entirely consistent with the large cavity volumes occupied by hundreds of molecules.

 In 2022, Riso, Grazioli, Ronca, Giovannini, and Koch\cite{Koch22_chiral} developed a formulation of QED-CCSD-1 that models interactions between electronic degrees of freedom and the quantized photon field of a chiral cavity mode.
 They found that a proper description requires that the photon field be treated beyond the dipole (or even multipolar) approximation, which results in a complex-valued Hamiltonian that depends two cavity modes (for a single resonant frequency).
 These complications aside, Ref.~\citenum{Koch22_chiral} demonstrated that circularly polarized light can discriminate between enantiomers of chiral molecules embedded within a chiral cavity ({\em e.g.}, via changes to the energies of the ground states of the enantiomers or their rotational spectra).
 Moreover, the discriminating power of the cavity increases with the number of molecules.